conan-io/conan-io.github.io/_posts/2024-02-20-Conan-2-graph-features.markdown

     <img src="{{ site.baseurl }}/assets/post_images/2024-02-20/conan_missing_binary.png" alt="conan missing binary"/>
 </p>

-Even if this error message provides some information about the missing binary, it is not evident why the binary was missing.
+Even if this error message provides some information about the missing binary, it is not evident why the binary is missing.
 Now, as the error message suggests, we have the ``conan graph explain``.
 Basically typing the same ``conan install`` command, but now using ``graph explain`` to obtain something like:

 ```bash
 $ conan graph explain --requires=zlib/1.3 -s build_type=Debug